 A 203k loan gives you the funds to buy the home plus gives you additional cash to make repairs.
 There are two types of FHA 203k loans, streamline and standard.

-A streamline 203k loan will give you up to $35,000 to make basic repairs and renovations.
+A streamline 203k loan is a quick and easier loan process for basic cosmetic repairs.
 If the property needs major repairs such as plumbing or foundation then a standard 203k loan will be needed.